Hummel009/Legendary-Item/README.md

 There is also a problem in new versions: they are using different gradles, and they are to be downloaded and spam a lot.

 So I using my own patched versions of Forge.
 Old versions are fixed and alive, new versions are not spamming.
 Success!

+<h2> Future (or the past?) </h2>

+I have always been attracted to the idea of releasing a mod for every major version of minecraft.
+Therefore, the mod will be supported on every version for as long as possible.

+The mod already exists on version 1.7.10 (the original and native version it was originally developed on), as well as every last release of all major versions from 1.12.2 onwards.

+I would really like to release retrospective updates of the mod for versions 1.6.4 and earlier.
+But I couldn't do anything.
+Forge of such ancient versions is dead.

+If you know how to fix Forge 1.6.4 please let me know - I will be extremely grateful.